aasensio/hazel2/docs/configuration.rst

 Spectral regions
 ----------------

-The `spectral regions` are considered as the main objects in Hazel v2.0.
+The `spectral regions` are considered as the main objects in |hazel2|.
 You can add any number of spectral regions, which will cover the observed region or the region you desire for your synthesis.
 One also needs to define which topology of atmospheres (described below) will produce the synthetic profiles for this region.